clowder-framework/generator/README.md

 This will produce two files:
 1. Dockerfile

-This Dockerfile you will use to create you Docker container that will be deployed to your Clowder instance.
+This file is used to create a Docker container that includes your user code.
+This Docker container will be deployed to your Clowder instance enabling you to run your code as a Clowder extractor.
+To create the Docker container execute the following command:

 ```
 docker build -t <your image tag> .
 ```
 2. simple_extractor.py

-This is code that wraps user code to run within Clowder.
+This file wraps your user code enabling it to run/interact with Clowder.
 The Dockerfile adds this file to the Docker container and executes this file when the Docker container is run.

 ## Dependencies
 In order to create a simple extractor using the clowder/generator, two files are needed: